vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Microsoft Defender XDR Unified RBAC](/defender-xdr/manage-rbac): Use Defender XDR Unified role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.
-- [Microsoft Defender for Endpoint RBAC](/defender-endpoint/user-roles) (use the link): Use Defender for Endpoint XDR role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.
+- [Microsoft Defender for Endpoint XDR RBAC](/defender-endpoint/user-roles): Use Defender for Endpoint XDR role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

 The instructions and permission settings listed in this article apply to both Defender XDR Unified and Microsfot Defender for Endpoint XDR RBAC.